telemaxine/red-velvet-archives/README.md

 # The Red Velvet Archives

 Markdown previewers might not show correctly as some of the files will use reddit exclusive markdown syntax.
 Use raw files to copy over markdown enabled sites like Reddit.
-Files should be a drop-in replacement in reddit, **however** always make sure to check the output.
+Files should be a drop-in replacement for reddit, **however** always make sure to check the output.

 ## **Masterlists**